Simply click on the most frequently asked questions regarding the ranking to get the answers.

 When will the new ranking be available?

-The CHE UniversityRanking 2012/13, for which the natural sciences, mathematics, computer sciences, medicine and sports were examined was published in the spring of 2012.
-For further information on this project see www.che-ranking.de
+The CHE UniversityRanking 2015/16, for which the natural sciences, mathematics, computer sciences, medicine and sports were examined will be published in may 2015.

 What does Research Reputation / Reputation for Academic Studies and Teaching tell?